Chronic Diarrhea in Pets

 Although peristalsis may have ceased, undigested food continues to (slowly) move toward the colon.
 Also as with change of diet, this allows pathogens to proliferate and toxins to be secreted.
 It also usually results in diarrhea.
 Changes occur in the appearance of the lining of the GIT due to this change in microbial population and the toxins they secrete.
 These changes can be seen with a colostomy of abdominal surgery, and usually result in the diagnosis of IBS or IBD.

 Stress is part of life, owners and pets will experience it throughout their lives.
-Chronic diarrhea can be prevented, even under these circumstances.
+Chronic diarrhea in pets can be prevented, even under these circumstances.
 All it takes is awareness and the use of a concentrated probiotic such as MSE Paste or Liquid Rescue.
 Ideally, the probiotic should be used before a planned stressful activity such as a change in diet or a vet visit.
 However, since it takes time for pathogens to establish and proliferate, treatment after the fact is also effective, and can at the very least, minimize damage.

 Treating chronic diarrhea